csae-coders-corner/Running-loops-over-parallel-lists/README.md

 drop u`i'
 }

-**AUTHOR: Giulio Schinaia, (former DPhil candidate in the Department of Economies) 05.02.2019**
+**AUTHOR: Giulio Schinaia, University of Chicago (former DPhil candidate in the Department of Economies) 05.02.2019**